-There’s a few major milestones that you need to fulfil in order to become licensed in NSW.
-According to the Department of Fair Trading website (current as of 13/9/2014) the most straight forward pathway is to:
+There's a few major milestones that you need to fulfill in order to become licensed in NSW.
+According to the Department of Fair Trading website (current as of 13/9/2014), the most straightforward pathway is to:

 - hold a certificate of Proficiency as an Electrician or an Electrical Mechanic from the Department of Education and Communities (DEC) or the Vocational Training Tribunal (VTT).

 - At least 12 months relevant electrical wiring work experience utilising knowledge and understanding of the AS/NZS 3000:2007 in the residential, commercial, and/or industrial areas required by NSW Fair Trading ‘Referee’s Statement Electrical Work’ form current at the date of the application."